melvinzhang/open-problems/README.md

 # Route planning for multiple robots

-Plan the movement of m robots in awarehouse that avoids deadlocks and completes all delivery tasks in the minimum time.
+Plan the movement of m robots in a warehouse that avoids deadlocks and completes all delivery tasks in the minimum time.

 # Robotic missions in Minecraft